Parity Pipeline

 Synopsis

-To distract herself from her grief and her job, Laila spends time drinking, dancing, and having sex with a hot new guy she has just met, OMAR.
+To distract herself from her grief and her job, Laila spends time drinking, dancing, and having sex with a hot new guy she has just met, OLIVER.
 Their situationship isn't perfect, but he's a welcome distraction from Laila's crushing daily depression.

 Bio

 Her debut feature, WE STRANGERS, premiered at SXSW in 2024 and is supported by Cinereach, Sundance Institute, Women in Film, Tribeca Institute, IFP, and Hamptons Screenwriters Lab.
+Her upcoming feature, MOTHER TONGUE, was featured on The Women’s List.

 Credits